dod-advana/gamechanger-ml/gamechangerml/src/nlp_lit/README.md

 Typically, a cloud-based, headless GPU-instance is used.
 You can still view results in your local browser:

-Use SSH with port forwarding to connect to the remote, e.g.,
+Use SSH with port forwarding to connect to the remote
 ```
 ssh -i <access_creds> -L 5432:localhost:5432 <user_name>@<remote_ip_addr>
 ```